matzegoebel/run_WRF/README.md

 The `-d` option leads to "_debug" being appended to the build directory name.
 This is for convenience, when you want to debug `ideal.exe` or `wrf.exe` with `gdb`, subsequently.
 The respective WRF build, must be configured with `-d` or `-D`.

 If you want to run several simulations on the same cluster node, you can use the `-p` option.
 This gathers jobs until the specified pool size is reached and pins them to specific slots on the requested node.
 If you do not want to share the node with other users, you can fill up the whole node by specifying a pool size as large as the available slots on a node.
+This option can also be used without SGE.
+Combined with the `-w` option, you can ensure that only `pool_size` cores are used simulatenously.

 ## Requirements
 The package is written for a Linux environment.
 For Windows, it may have to be adjusted.
 In addition to the standard library, the Python packages `numpy` and `pandas` are required.
 To concatenate the output of restarted and original runs, you also need the program `ncks` from the [NCO](http://nco.sourceforge.net/) package and the Python packages `netcdf4-python` and `wrf-python`.
+The package was tested with Python 3.6.
+After downloading or cloning the repository, add the location to your `$PYTHONPATH` environment variable.

 ## Testing
 The folder `tests` contains scripts and data for testing the code after changing it.